Setting up a project

 The 'Select ontology' screen is where you specify your label structure (also called an ontology).
 Encord offers support for objects and frame level classifications, all with arbitrarily deep nested attributes.

-You can reuse a pre-existing ontology, or create a new one by clicking the + New ontology tab which initiates the ontology creation flow.
+You can reuse a pre-existing ontology, or create a new one by clicking + New ontology which initiates the ontology creation flow.
 Choose the ontology you want to use and click Select to use it with the project.
 You can see the preview of the label editor sandbox on the right.

 Create the project